jluyapan/ESMDR/README.md

 # Quick Start

-1. Download the phenotype and snp file and follow the R code to create the final response file.
-The final response file should contain all 20 snps, age, smoking status, sex, disease status, and martingale residuals as the last column.
+1. Download the phenotype and snp files and follow the R code to create the final response file.
+The final response file should contain the 20 snps, age, smoking status, sex, disease status, and martingale residuals as the last column.

 2. Download mdr.jar.